Dallas Mavericks CEO Launches 100-Day Plan Following Scandal

 Marshall described how she laid out a two-page plan for Cuban to review.
 He didn’t want to see it.
 For Marshall, it was a test and Cuban passed it.

 Marshall officially started the job on March 5 with interim gone from title.
-Three days into her role as Chief Executive Officer, she launched a 100-day play focused on four priorities.
+Three days into her role as chief executive officer, she launched a 100-day plan focused on four priorities.

 Mandatory training sessions for all employees started last week, and she allowed NBC 5 cameras into the room for a short time as she laid our her plan: